 Any date listed on papers you received was subject to change.
 No one has to notify you if the date changes or changed.
 So regularly check on the sale date with the sheriff’s office.

-Many parishes have postponed foreclosure sheriff sale auctions due to the COVID-19 pandemic.
+Many parishes postponed foreclosure sheriff sale auctions due to the COVID-19 pandemic.
+However, these auctions have resumed.
 Contact the sheriff for your parish by phone to see if sheriff sales have been delayed and continue to contact the sheriff's office for your parish on a regular basis to check if a new sale date has been set to make sure you’re aware of when you may lose your home.

 6. What do I do if I receive a notice from the court, a Justice of the Peace, or a Constable?